run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit-mpi.md

 --run-as-user

 >  Run in the context of the current user running the Run:AI command rather than the root user.
-While the default container user is root (same as in Docker), this command allows you to submit a job running under your linux user.
+While the default container user is _root_ (same as in Docker), this command allows you to submit a job running under your Linux user.
 This would manifest itself in access to operating system resources, in the owner of new folders created under shared directories etc.

 --volume stringArray | -v stringArray